What a Difference a Day Makes (Grey's Anatomy): Reception

 Zap2it's Lisa Todorovich wrote: "Oh, Shonda Rhimes, you minx!
 You get us all excited for the long-awaited marital-union between Meredith and Derek, and you pull a great big bait-and-switch with Izzie and Alex.
 Congratulations on the very nice-looking bridesmaids' dresses."
-She described the wedding as "great" and George brilliant for helping Izzie walk down the aisle.
+She described the wedding as "great" and George "brilliant for helping Izzie walk down the aisle".
 She also praised Callie "who handled the ER like a champ".
 Todorovich's colleague Ghosh Korbi suspected a week before the episode aired that it would center on Izzie and Alex."
 Dustin Christian of CinemaBlend said the wedding was "actually much better than the wedding we were led to expect."
 However, he thought that everything happening before the last 15 minutes was not interesting.
 Though he likes Callie and Arizona as a couple, he deemed their storyline "ridiculous".

-BuzzSugar summarized the episode as one that "has all the elements of a classic."
-The reviewer wrote that the wedding made him cry "despite lots of lapses logic.
+BuzzSugar summarized the episode as one that "has all the elements of a classic".
+The reviewer wrote that the wedding made him cry "despite lots of lapses in logic.
 It's not my favorite Grey's of the season, but if a measure of a good episode is whether I was a weepy mess by the end, then "What a Difference a Day Makes" is certainly good."
 He shared Malcolm's point of view that Izzie/Alex wedding twist was not surprising and concerning other minor plotlines, he called Arizona a "pest".
 Izzie was featured in InStyle's Most Memorable TV Brides.
 Meeta Agrawal of Entertainment Weekly said "while Izzie's trip down the aisle was the stuff of fairy-tales, her Amsale gown — with its unflattering drop waist and glitter-pen doodling — didn't quite live up to the fantasy".